 Instruct and assist in the growth and success of a diverse population of students through careful preparation of course materials, effective teaching methodologies and informed critical feedback on assignments and discussions.

 Demonstrate sensitivity to and understanding of the disabilities and diverse academic, socioeconomic, cultural and ethnic background of students.

-Evening/or Saturday assignments may be required as part of the regular contract.
+Evening and/or Saturday assignments are required as part of the regular contract.

-Valid California teaching credential authorizing service in a community college in the appropriate subject matter area; OR
+Possess a valid California teaching credential authorizing service in a community college in appropriate subject matter; OR

 Effective oral and written communication skills.

 Demonstrated ability to transfer student athletes to the next level academically and/or athletically.

 Evidence of successful fundraising and fiscal oversight of an athletics program or team.

 Evidence of successful recruitment of players and assistant coaches.

 Demonstrated ability to effectively organize practices and team activities.